EYES ON YOU: The Cleveland Browns were Wicket Software’s pilot client.

 Privacy concerns notwithstanding, is the cat out of the bag?

-“My first answer is, I do think in many ways, the cat is out of the bag, and technologies like this and other surveillance technologies are being widely used,” Boehm said.”
-I personally am not sure I’m always comfortable with all the different use cases of those technologies and how it’s being used, but it is out there, and I do think that it would be good for regulators and overseers to continue to have guard rails on how that technology is used and how that data can be used that’s being collected.
-That’s sort of general.
-I think when you look at specific use cases, especially in industry, whether it’s Clear or what we’re doing, or what MLB is doing with their Go Ahead solution, the way that we vendors are approaching this, is to try to be very upfront and transparent with people about what they’re signing up for.”
+“Technologies like this and other surveillance are being widely used,” Boehm said.
+“I’m not comfortable with all the different use cases, but it is out there and it would be good for regulators and overseers to continue to have guard rails on how that technology is used and how that data can be used.
+Whether it’s Clear or what we’re doing, or what MLB is doing with their Go Ahead solution, we try to be upfront and transparent with people about what they’re signing up for.”

-“If I’m a Cleveland Browns season ticket holder, and I say, ‘Okay, do I trust the Browns overall?’
-It’s the Browns who actually own this data.
+“If I’m a Browns season ticket holder, and I say, ‘Okay, do I trust the Browns overall?’
+Boehm said.
+“It’s the Browns who own this data.
 ‘Do I trust them to be good stewards of my data?
-And do I want to let them take a picture of my face in exchange for the convenience of getting into the stadium four times faster than everybody else when I’m rushing in from tailgating to getting there for kickoff?
-I think, ‘OK.”
-Tens of thousands of Browns fans have said, ‘Yeah, we trust the Browns to do that.
-We’re going to do it.’
-Some people have said no, and the Browns are okay with that, and we’re okay with that.
+Do I want to let them take a picture of my face in exchange for the convenience of getting into the stadium four times faster than everybody else when I’m rushing in from tailgating to getting there for kickoff?
 We’re not enforcing it and making it mandatory.
-It’s, you’re exchanging your picture for convenience.
-That’s where making it opt in and ensuring that people have choice is really important.
 It gets tricky when people are using it or it’s being used without people’s consent or knowledge.
-It’s a line that we definitely won’t cross here at Wicket.”
+It’s a line that we definitely won’t cross.”

-“One is for surveillance and looking out over a large crowd,” he said.
-“There’s soccer teams in Europe that use this to keep tabs on fans who have been unruly.
-They’re surveilling an entire crowd and looking for people.”
+Boehm said it’s important to be clear about two very different use cases of biometric technology.
+One is for surveillance and looking out over a large crowd.
+There’s soccer teams in Europe that use it to keep tabs on fans who have been unruly.
+They’re surveilling an entire crowd and looking for people.

 “This was my first foray biometrics, but many of the core members of this team have been working on this technology for five to seven years now,” he said. “ Our core computer vision algorithms team, our core technology team, has been together for a number of years, even predating the initial launch of Wicket as a company.”